oveleon/product-installer/README.md

 #### ToDo
 - Finish bundle
   - Optimize styles in Firefox (Firefox does not support the `:has()` selector)
+  - Provide all dependencies for manual installation (Download packages)
   - Use translations everywhere
   - Create database and migration process
   - Create product overview